Fish and Fisheries

 Salmon Recovery After Elwha Dam Removal

-Joining a collaborative team of scientists, researchers are investigating a wide range of ecosystems and salmonid populations in the newly reopened Elwha river system, documenting the “before” needed to understand the “after” that will follow two historic dam removals.
+Joining a collaborative team of scientists, researchers investigated a wide range of ecosystems and salmonid populations in the newly reopened Elwha river system, documenting the “before” needed to understand the “after” that will follow two historic dam removals.

 Rutter, Jeffery, Principal Investigator